Bounding causal effects with an unknown mixture of informative and non-informative missingness: Discussion

 \section{Discussion}

-We have proposed a novel framework for bounding treatment effects and conducting sensitivity analyses in the presence of a mixture of informative and non-informative censoring.
-Just as most observational studies likely suffer from some amount of unobserved confounding, most studies with censoring likely suffer from some amount of informative censoring.
-To address this, we have developed assumption-lean bounds that are broadly applicable in virtually any study with censoring and a binary outcome.
-We also provide a variety of additional assumptions that researchers may use to tighten these bounds or conduct sensitivity analyses in more general settings.
+We have proposed a novel framework for bounding treatment effects and conducting sensitivity analyses in the presence of a mixture of informative and non-informative missingness.
+Just as most observational studies likely suffer from some amount of unobserved confounding, most studies with missingness likely suffer from some amount of informative missingness.
+To address this, we have developed assumption-lean bounds that are broadly applicable in virtually any study with missingness and a bounded outcome.
+We also provide a variety of additional assumptions that researchers may use to narrow these bounds or conduct sensitivity analyses in more general settings.
+Bounding approaches may be preferred when realistic values of sensitivity parameters can reasonably be specified, while ``tipping point''-style sensitivity analyses may be preferred when researchers may only know broadly what values of sensitivity parameters are implausible.
+In many applications, researchers may instead wish to estimate the bounds over a range of sensitivity parameters, which can both identify a tipping point (or tipping region) and provide a broader picture of how sensitive the bounds are to the assumed sensitivity parameter values.

-However, a limitation of our proposed approach is that the estimation is not guaranteed to be constrained to the natural bounds of a bounded outcome.
+A limitation of our proposed approach is that the estimation is not guaranteed to be constrained to the natural bounds of a bounded outcome.
 For example, in sensitivity analyses where one might wish to evaluate and reason about quantities like $\mathbb{E}[\pi_1(\bX)\mu_1(\bX)]$, these quantities could be negative even if the outcome is binary.
-A straightforward adaptation of our current approach, which leverages a one-step estimator based on the influence function, would be to implement targeted minimum loss-based estimation (TMLE) \citep{van2011targeted}.
+A straightforward adaptation of our current approach, which leverages a one-step estimator based on the influence function, would be to implement targeted minimum loss-based estimation (TMLE) \cite{van2011targeted}.
 TMLE could enforce the necessary constraints, ensuring that the estimators remain within plausible bounds.

-We have also limited our work to the setting with a single time point at which censoring occurs.
-However, many practical studies face scenarios where censoring occurs at multiple time points, and outcomes may be observed at different intervals.
-Extending our approach to a longitudinal context is conceptually straightforward but would introduce significant notational complexity and require additional sensitivity parameters.
-To make such tools practical, further assumptions linking informative censoring to changes in risk over time would be necessary.
+We have also limited our work to the setting with a single time point at which missingness occurs.
+However, many studies face scenarios where missingness occurs at multiple time points, and outcomes may be observed at different intervals.
+Extending our approach to a longitudinal or survival context is conceptually straightforward but would introduce significant notational complexity and require additional sensitivity parameters.
+To make such tools practical, further assumptions linking informative missingness to changes in risk over time would be necessary.
 The development of a comprehensive system for handling these more complex settings is an important area for future research.